kuc2477/news/README.rst

 Note
 ====
-- You can see the project roadmap in `ROADMAP.org`
+- The project is currently under heavy development.
+Most of public APIs are settled but it can break your system at any time due to it's breaking change.
+Make sure to check release notes before you add ``news`` to your dependencies.
-- Public API can be changed at any time since the project is still under heavy development.
+- You can check the roadmap at ``ROADMAP.org``